Qumulo/docs/rest-api-guide/files/files_ref_aggregates.md

         UI URL-encodes the paths.
       required: true
     - name: max-entries
-      description: 'Maximum number of directory entries to return (defauilt: 1000)'
+      description: 'Maximum number of directory entries to return.
+Specifying 0 entries causes only the specified directory''s aggregates to be returned. (default:
+        1000)'
       required: false
     - name: order-by
       description: "Ordering field used for top N selection and sorting (default:\